hyochan/hackatalk-website/docs/development/authentication.md

 #### Change password

-   User can change password only if the user is signed in.
+   Users can change their password only if the user is signed in.
 This should be done somewhere in client's user profile page.

    ```graphql
    changeEmailPassword(password: String!, newPassword: String!): Boolean!